SmartBear/ready-api-plugins/README.md

 Ready!
 Api Plugin Development Kit
 ==================================

-Here you'll hopefully find everything needed to get started with building plugins for SmartBear's Ready!
+Here you'll find everything needed to get started with building plugins for SmartBear's Ready!
 API Platform.

 * Go to http://readyapi.smartbear.com/dev/start for documentation, samples, etc
 * Check out and build this project locally to get access to the maven archetype and plugin template for getting started quickly with building plugins.

 We've also included documentation on how to build different plugin components.

 * [Actions](actions-basic.md) - how to add menu and toolbar items